log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* Separate each rule set with a single blank line
+* Separate each rule set with a single blank line.

 ```css
 /* Bad */